zhuocode/scities/README.md

 For these reasons R is becoming widely used in many areas of scientific activity and quantitative research.

+## 1.3 RStudio

+RStudio is an IDE for R. Basically this means it makes using R easier, with various windows and clever code-autocompletion that makes writing R code quicker.
+An introdcton to geting started in R/RStdio can be found at <https://rpubs.com/chrisbrunsdon/UQ_rbasics> - this will explain how to install R / RStudio and critically specific packages with specific functionality (eg for reading spatial data, making maps etc).

 R and RStudio can be downloaded from the CRAN website and installed your own computer: - R for PCs:
 <https://cran.r-project.org/bin/windows/base/> - R for Macs: